Cubs vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is hitting .444 with a double, a triple, a home run, four walks and four RBI.
+- Acuna has hit safely in three games in a row.
+In his last five games he is hitting .474 with a double, a triple, a home run, four walks and five RBI.

 Acuna Recent Games